susconnor/AWS-CloudFormation-HomeLab/README.md

 ![create keys](images/create-keys.png)

-AWS gives us suggestions on how to manage access keys, I would suggest using a password manager like BitWarden.
+AWS gives us suggestions for how to manage access keys, I would suggest using a password manager like BitWarden.

 ![access keys](images/retreive-keys.png)